The great state of Ohio offers no end of activities and events for residents and visitors alike.

 Ohio's varied climate make for dramatic winters and perfect summers, often serving to highlight the state's famous scenery.

 Unfortunately, the ever-changing weather can cause difficulties for wheelchair users.
 Trails such as the Hinckley Lake Inner Loop which may ordinarily be accessible for a variety of wheelchair users may not be with ice or snow.

-Whilst some seasons offer greater predictability than others, it's always worth checking well in-advance.
+While some seasons offer greater predictability than others, it's always worth checking well in-advance.

 See you soon!

-Travelling with a wheelchair in Ohio can be fun and safe.
+Traveling with a wheelchair in Ohio can be fun and safe.
 It helps to do some research in advance.